 Look at the Mori tower, a snippet of modesty at 238m (780ft), yet holding almost the same floorspace as the Willis Tower in Chicago – the world’s tallest building for nearly 25 years, at 442m (1,450ft), nearly double the height and imposition.

 Likewise the even bigger Tokyo Midtown tower, with twice the floorspace of One World Trade Center (formerly the Freedom Tower) in NYC though half the height.
 This is one deceptive power dresser.
-Note the backing for her – the thin off-gold strip at left, glimpsed from street level:
+Note the backing for her – the thin enshadowed strip at left, glimpsed from street level:

-In reality the ‘thin’ strip, made of green glass doubles the floorspace, though hidden from street angle.
+In reality the ‘thin’ strip, made of green glass almost doubles the floorspace, though hidden from street angle.
 From the air one can see better the bulk of the place; a perfect expression of Japanese culture where the public face of tatamae hides – even compliments – the personal truth of honne.
-The gargantuan building debuts with the ultimate socially acceptable accolade: that from whichever angle you see it, she looks half her weight :
+The gargantuan building debuts with the ultimate socially acceptable accolade: that from whichever angle you see her, she looks half her weight :

 In short Tokyo has the biggest buildings of any city, not measured in terms of height, but on average floorspace.
 Not just that they’re lower or deceptive in format, but the city itself is so large (with a centre that’s arguably the world’s largest) that its massive buildings don’t need to pack it in to create a Manhattanesque thicket.
-Rather they are interspersed with lowrises and midrises that form the majority of the urban landscape of the region.
+Rather they’re mixed with lowrises and midrises that form the majority of the urban landscape of the region.
 However, travel the city seeing in the vastness of its infrastructure, its verdant crowds or taking a flight above it all, and the seething vastness reveals itself.

 Tokyo was of course the biggest city that ever was (multiple times over), for a good 50 years.
 Its breakneck growth saw in one of the biggest construction booms in history, best measured by population growth.
 Before the war it had just usurped NYC as the world’s largest city with 12.6 million, but of course plummeted during the war (the bit where it became the world’s most destroyed piece of urbanity ever).
 It then climbed spectacularly again as a phoenix – between 1960 and 1970 it went from 17.5 million to 24 million, or 650,000 newcomers a year.